lbailey58/engr3/README.md

 ## IR Sensor

 ### Description & Code
-We were assigned to make the on-board neopixel change color based on whether an IR sensor saw anything
+We were assigned to make the on-board neopixel change color based on whether an IR sensor saw anything or not

 ```python
 import neopixel